occiviccoders/codeofconduct/README.md

 #### Email Template for Anti-Harassment Reporting

+TO: occiviccoder@gmail.com

 SUBJECT: Safe Space alert at [EVENT NAME]

-I am writing because of harassment at a Code for America Communities event, (NAME, PLACE, DATE OF EVENT).
+I am writing because of harassment at a OC Civic Coders Communities event, (NAME, PLACE, DATE OF EVENT).

 You can reach me at (CONTACT INFO).
 Thank you.